forestgrape/coronavirus/index.md

 ### Ideas to Decrease Virus Distribution [in work]

-__Warning__: These are __completely unchecked__ proposals and ideas.
-Anything that can increase the distribution of viruses could be dangerous as this could have an unforeseeable outcome due to irritations and infections in new locations.
-Such methods __should first be simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).

-#### methods ideally are
+#### new methods ideally are
 - thought through by a variety specialists from different fields
 - simulated
 - tightly supervised, observed and recorded
-- published including raw data
+- published, including raw data

+__Warning__:
+These are unchecked proposals and should be carefully supervised.
+Anything that could alter/increase the natural airflow and thus possibly the distribution of viruses could cause irritations and infections in new locations.
+Ideally such methods are __first simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).
+Such methods (e.g. High Flow Therapy) will not be further discussed here.

 #### increase the mucus flow
 Increase the mucus flow and clearance by increasing the humidity [Hong](#hong), [Hasani](#hasani) This prevents the accumulation of viral loaded and dry mucus early on.
 This in turn should both increase the well-being as well as the overall prognosis.